good-lly/gh-pages-help-center/README.md

 ## 💪 Motivation

-Well, I want to convince my teammates that 99 global problems are possible to solve via GIT (or GitHub in this case)
+Well, I want to convince my teammates that 99 global problems are possible to solve with GIT (or GitHub in this case)

 > "See, I told You!
 Github!"
 >
-> _-- Peter_
+> _-- Me_

-Also we wanted to launch some simple FAQ but the most 3rd party tools are just limiting and cost us $$$.
+Also we wanted to launch some simple FAQ, with review process and team access but the most 3rd party tools are just limiting and cost us $$$.
 So, why not?

 ## 👨‍🏫 Demo time

-[Here is a living example](sentienhq.com/help/) which we use on our own project & this is [(self-)help demo](https://good-lly.github.io/gh-pages-help-center/) 🤔 of this project that might help you.
+[Here is a living example](sentienhq.com/help/) which we use on our own project & this is [(?self-)help demo](https://good-lly.github.io/gh-pages-help-center/) 🤔 of this project that might help you.

 ## ☕ Features